naman14/TimberX/CONTRIBUTING.md

 - Notes (possibly including why you think this might be happening, or stuff you tried that didn't work)

 People *love* thorough bug reports.
 I'm not even kidding.

-We use GitHub issues to track public bugs.
-Report a bug by [opening a new issue](https://github.com/naman14/TimberX/issues/new/choose); it's that easy!
+We continually make use of GitHub issues to also track feature requests.
+Request a feature by [opening a new issue](https://github.com/naman14/TimberX/issues/new?template=Feature_request.md); it's that easy!

 ## Use a Consistent Coding Style